Separated Children Seeking International Protection

 - Psychology assessment and intervention if indicated;

 - Obtain a PPSN number;

 - Commence international protection application;

 - DNA testing for reunifications that present in Dublin where doubt exists re: authenticity.
 Results will help inform the child’s placement; with family or in care.

 Like any prudent parent, assessment of children’s needs and well-being is an ongoing process.
-However, after the initial assessment period, children are placed in the most appropriate placement option depending on their assessed needs.
-The most prevalent form of placement is with a foster family but supported lodgings are also used.
+However, after the initial assessment period, children are placed in the most appropriate placement option depending on their identified needs.
+The most prevalent form of placement is with a foster family or a supported lodgings family.
 Foster placements and supported lodgings have been identified throughout the country and there is strong linkage between the dedicated social work team in Dublin and the local social work teams in order to ensure a seamless transition from intake units to local placements.

-The social work service also operates a reunification service whereby immigration authorities, in accordance with the International Protection Act 2015, refer children presenting with families or adults in cases where parentage or guardianship is not apparent.
-The social work team conduct an assessment which may include DNA testing and based on this assessment children are either returned to the adults/families presenting or are taken into care where there are concerns around parentage/guardianship and/or their safety and welfare.
+The social work team also operates a family reunification assessment service whereby immigration authorities, in accordance with the International Protection Act 2015, refer children presenting with families or adults in cases where parentage or guardianship is unclear.
+The social work team conduct an assessment and based on the outcome children are either returned to the adults/families presenting or are taken into care where there are concerns around parentage/guardianship and/or their safety and welfare.

-The Separated Children Seeking International Protection Service is widely recognised as an excellent example of best practice for children in migration, providing child-centred interventions for a highly vulnerable group of young people.
+Tusla’s Separated Children Seeking International Protection service is widely recognised as an excellent example of best practice for children in migration, providing child-centred interventions for a highly vulnerable group of young people.